 There are many places a town should be proud of and one for us is The Gippsland Vehicle Collection, Maffra Motor Museum.
-For a small town with a population of 5,000 people, it is amazing to think that a museum as beautiful and unique as this would call our little town home.
+For a small town in Australia with a population of 5,000 people, it is amazing to think that a museum as beautiful and unique as this would call our little town home.

 Like most great Aussie ideas The Gippsland Vehicle Collection was developed by 3 mates and 1 pub.
 After the Grand Prix Rally had been held in town they all had realised how many beautiful cars had been bought out from a life in their owners shed.
 The cars had proudly been brought out to show the world and the question was, how many could be bought out more often?
 The idea of a Motor Museum was becoming a reality.

 Surprisingly the Motor Museum started fast.
 An inspection of an old unused shed that was previously a dehydration plant that was laying vacant just within town happened the next day.
 It was large enough to house displays of cars and any other memorabilia that would be of interest.
 It was also a perfect spot as at the front was a large grassed area that could be used for parking, the possibilities of developing this area could be endless

 Over the next few months, meetings were held with Murray Goulburn to work out an arrangement for the lease of the shed.
 Finally, a ‘peppercorn’ lease was arranged and the home of The Gippsland Vehicle Collection had been found.
 Once the home for the Motor Museum was found there was a massive clean up needed.
 As it had been left unused for many years windows needed to be boarded up, beams needed to be repaired and with the help of the local Maffra Fire Brigade and their fire hoses, a general clean up was underway!
 As you can tell there were plenty of people interested in the start of ‘The Shed’.